Xsylum/snakemake-char-frequency/README.md

 # Snakemake Character Frequency within Text

 This pipeline uses input texts provided by the user to generate information (in plain text and graphical form) on each text's character composition.
+It is designed to work on a slurm-based cluster computer, but may be adapted for other scheduling systems or local machines.

-The current detailed installation process assumes access to the GPSC.
+The installation and usage directions below assume access to the GPSC.
 Please connect to the GPSC prior to executing the below to ensure compatibility

 TODO: install miniconda/prerequisites